-No sooner had Fitzgerald ruled than the State's Attorney's Office announced that the charges against Dotson would be dropped, thus ending his 12-year ordeal and making him the second American ever to be exonerated by DNA.
+No sooner had Fitzgerald ruled than the State's Attorney's Office announced that the charges against Dotson would be dropped, thus ending his 12-year ordeal.

 "It's been 12 long, long grueling years and I'm relieved it's over," Dotson told reporters outside the courtroom.
 "The stigma remains.
 It's something I have to deal with.
 I've been referred to as a 'convicted rapist.'
 Now, at least, I'm no longer 'convicted'."

 After Dotson's exoneration, an elusive aspect of the case continued to trouble observers: How could a 16-year-old girl possibly fabricate a false rape allegation with sufficient credibility to fool a judge, jury, prosecutors, a governor, assorted journalists, and significant segments of the legal community and general public?

 The answer, as she later told a psychologist, was that she did not exactly make it up — but rather lifted it from a novel she had been reading.
 The novel, Sweet Savage Love (Avon Books, 1974), included a vivid rape scene, which included these parallels to Cathleen Crowell's testimony at Dotson's 1979 trial:

 She testified that she was abducted by three men in a car and raped by one of them while the others were consistently laughing "like it was a big joke."
 The woman in the novel was abducted by three men in a carriage and two of them "laughed along with" the rapist.